yunikoro/mysql-promisify/README.md

 })();
 ```

-Transaction, becare that some sql will trigger implicit commit immediately
+Transaction, becare that some sql will trigger implicit commit immediately and some engine do not support transaction(eg. MYISAM)

 fyr: